-- In a small bowl, mix the sauce: coconut aminos, honey, sesame oil, garlic, and ginger.
-Add to the pan with the sauteed vegetables and let simmer on medium heat.
-The sauce should thicken begin to lightly bubble and thicken after about 10 minutes or so.
+- In a small bowl, whisk together the sauce ingredients: coconut aminos, honey, sesame oil, garlic, and ginger.
+Separately, combine arrowroot starch and water to create a slurry.
+Add both to the pan with the sautéed vegetables and let simmer on high heat.
+The sauce should thicken begin to lightly bubble and thicken.

-- Once the sauce is beginning to get thicker, add the cooked chicken, steamed broccoli, and raw cashews.
-Give everything a good mix, and let simmer on low for a couple minutes so all flavors can come together.
+- Once the sauce is beginning to get thicker, add the cooked chicken, small broccoli florets, and raw cashews.
+Make sure everything is coated in the sauce and turn the heat down to low.
+Let simmer for a few more minutes to let broccoli soften and the flavors come together.